-In 2020 the pro bono committee has continued with its objectives to support, promote, signpost and raise the profile of pro bono work amongst both Birmingham Law Society members and the wider local community.
+In 2021, the Pro Bono Committee continued with its objectives to support, promote, signpost and raise the profile of pro bono work amongst both Birmingham Law Society members and the wider local community.
 The Committee continued to hold virtual meetings monthly.

-- Welcoming student members to the committee.
+- Welcoming new student members to the Committee.

-If you would like to know more about pro bono in Birmingham, or if you have any pro bono stories to share please contact the committee at: firstname.lastname@example.org
+If you would like to know more about pro bono in Birmingham, receive an electronic copy of the booklet of pro bono services available in the Birmingham, or if you have any pro bono stories to share please contact the Committee at: email@example.com